OpenRCT2/docs/playing/staff/index.rst

 * Handymen - these clean up litter, water gardens and optionally mow the grass.
 * Mechanics - these fix and check your rides.
-* Guards - these keep vandals at bay.
+* Security guards - these keep vandals at bay.
 * Entertainment - these keep your guests entertained and happy, especially in long queue lines.

 Using staff